 Graduate Certificate in Health Services Research and Development - now in block mode

-The Graduate Certificate in Health Services Research and Development will be offered in block mode in 2013 to make it more readily accessible to students from around Australia.
+In 2014 we will be providing options both for those who wish to undertake the Graduate Certificate in Health Services Research and Development as a whole, and for those who may wish to undertake one or more subjects separately.
+These choices will again be offered in block mode in 2014 to make it more readily accessible to students from around Australia.

 This is an exciting time to be considering further education in this field – particularly with the continuing emphasis, dialogue and interest in national health reform.